-Business View Magazine interviews representatives from Sky Mall as part of our focus on best practices in Barbadian businesses.
+Business View Caribbean interviews representatives from Sky Mall as part of our focus on best practices in Barbadian businesses.

 We were challenging the market to be the premier choice of shopping locations in Barbados,” says Everick Eastmond, Managing Director of Sky Mall, the retail shopping center in Haggatt Hall, St. Michael.
 “And we are not resting on our laurels.
 We are still aggressively marketing the location.
 The intensive marketing plans that we have put in place and have executed have gotten us where we are today.”

 Sky Mall is operated by Williams Industries Inc., a diversified Caribbean corporation with headquarters situated at Cane Garden, St. Thomas in Barbados.
 It controls 13 wholly owned and 17 joint venture companies – in Barbados, Saint Lucia and other Caribbean islands – that do business in manufacturing, electrical engineering, supply to the construction industry, waste recycling, water desalination, well drilling, real estate development, building and equipment rental, sewage treatment, alternative energy, cellular communication, and tourism.

 Williams Industries took over the bankrupt Mall Internationale in 2012 and rejuvenated it to make it a true one-stop experience for Barbadian shoppers.
 Ralph “Bizzy” Williams, company Chairman, says, “It’s a place where people can shop conveniently and buy what they want.
 It also provides a place for entrepreneurs to try out their business at a reasonable cost.
 It has a pretty expansive food court; it has a gym; it has a doctor’s office.
 And it has some of the best-equipped business meeting facilities in Barbados.”